by Susan Flantzer

 Erik and Karin had four children.
 The first two were born before the second official marriage in 1568 (see below) but were later legitimized.
 The last two died in early childhood.

-Erik had suffered from mental health issues and from 1563 onwards these issues worsened.
+From 1563 onwards Erik’s mental health issues worsened.
 His decisions became more illogical and he exhibited violent behavior.
-Starting early on in her relationship with Erik, courtiers used Karin to intercede with Erik.
+Starting early in her relationship with Erik, courtiers used Karin to intercede with Erik.
 In May 1567, Erik imprisoned five nobles in Uppsala Castle: Svante Stensson Sture (husband of Märta Erikdotter Leijonhufvud, the sister of Margareta Leijonhufvud, the second wife of Erik’s father) and his sons Nils Svantesson Sture and Erik Svantesson Sture, Abraham Gustafsson Stenbock (brother of Katarina Gustavsdotter Stenbock, the third wife of King Gustav I Vasa), and Ivar Ivarsson Liljeörn.
 Svante Stensson Sture’s wife Märta appealed to Karin to ensure that the prisoners would be protected.
 Karin assured Märta no one would hurt the prisoners.

 Due to Erik’s behavior and his marriage to Karin, his younger half-brothers led a revolt against Erik with the support of many nobles that ended in his removal as King of Sweden in September 1568 and his eldest half-brother succeeding to the throne as Johan III, King of Sweden.
 In January 1569, the Riksdag (parliament) legally dethroned Erik.